-Marine pumps can be used for for cooling, Fuel Oil transfer, Lube Oil transfer, F.O. and F.S. cargo pumping, cargo stripping, Hydrophore tank unit, fresh water generator, oil water separator, incinerator, sewage treatment unit, ballast, circulating, general service(G/S) Fire fighting, boiler feed water, condensate water, fresh(drinking) water, sanitary water, Sludge and bilge,, and so on.
+Marine pumps can be used for cooling, Fuel Oil transfer, Lube Oil transfer, F.O., and F.S. cargo pumping, cargo stripping, Hydrophore tank unit, freshwater generator, oil-water separator, incinerator, sewage treatment unit, ballast, circulating, general service(G/S) Fire fighting, boiler feed water, condensate water, fresh(drinking) water, sanitary water, Sludge and bilge, and so on.

-Use of Pump
+Use of Pumps On Ship

 Pumps are widely used on-board ships for the following purpose:

-2)Fire main/Sanitary supply of sea water.
+2)Fire main/Sanitary supply of seawater.

-3)Machinery cooling by sea water / fresh water.
+3)Machinery cooling by seawater/freshwater.

-4) Pumping out bilge and flooded compartments.
+4) Pumping out the bilge and flooded compartments.

-5) Supply of fluid for operation of steering gear, stabilizer and hydraulic machinery.
+5) Supply of fluid for operation of steering gear, stabilizer, and hydraulic machinery.

 6) Circulation of brine in air conditioning plants.

-Positive Displacement Pump
+1. Positive Displacement Pumps

-Positive Displacement pump is defined as the pump, which create suction by increasing the volume by mechanical variation at the suction side and achieve discharge by mechanically reducing the volume of the chamber in which fluid is trapped.
+Positive Displacement pump is defined as the pump, which creates suction by increasing the volume by mechanical variation at the suction side and achieve discharge by mechanically reducing the volume of the chamber in which fluid is trapped.

-1) Reciprocating pump :
+1.1 Reciprocating pumps :

 Reciprocating pump is the term that is used for the pumps that perform to and fro motion to displace fluid from suction line to discharge line.
 Reciprocating pumps move water or other liquids by a plunger or piston that travels back and forth inside a cylinder.